William Bligh: Aftermath of the Rum Rebellion

+Final years and death

 Bligh was recruited to chart and map Dublin Bay, and recommended the building walls for a refuge harbour at what was then known as Dunleary; the large harbour and naval base subsequently built there between 1816 and 1821 was called Kingstown, later renamed Dún Laoghaire.
 Many sources claim that Bligh designed the North Bull Wall at the mouth of the River Liffey in Dublin.
-He did propose the construction of a sea wall or barrier at the north of the bay clear a sandbar by Venturi action, but his design was not used.
-The wall which was constructed used a design by George Halpin and resulted in the formation of North Bull Island by the sand cleared by the river's now more narrowly focused force.
+He did propose the construction of a sea wall or barrier at the north of the bay in order to clear a sandbar by Venturi action, but his design was not used.
+The wall that was constructed used a design by George Halpin and resulted in the formation of North Bull Island by the sand cleared by the river's now more narrowly focused force.

-Death

 Bligh died of cancer in Bond Street, London, on 7 December 1817 and was buried in a family plot at St. Mary's, Lambeth (this church is now the Garden Museum).
-His tomb was notable for its use of Coade stone (Lithodipyra), a compound of clay and other materials which was moulded in imitation of carved stonework and fired in a kiln.
+His tomb was notable for its use of Coade stone (Lithodipyra), a compound of clay and other materials that was moulded in imitation of carved stonework and fired in a kiln.
 This stoneware was produced by Eleanor Coade at her factory in Lambeth.
 The tomb is topped by an eternal flame, not a breadfruit.
-A plaque marks Bligh's house, one block east of the Garden Museum at 100 Lambeth Road, near the Imperial War Museum.
+A plaque marks Bligh's house, half a mile (700m) east of the Garden Museum at 100 Lambeth Road, opposite the Imperial War Museum.

 He was related to Admiral Sir Richard Rodney Bligh and Captain George Miller Bligh, and his British and Australian descendants include Native Police Commandant John O'Connell Bligh and the former Premier of Queensland, Anna Bligh.
 He was also distantly related to the architect and psychical researcher Frederick Bligh Bond.

-The suburb Bligh Park in New South Wales is named after William Bligh as at the time of the Rum Rebellion the Hawkesbury settlers supported the then-deposed governor.
+The New South Wales suburb of Bligh Park is named after William Bligh, as at the time of the Rum Rebellion, the Hawkesbury settlers supported the then-deposed governor.

-In literature and film
+Legacy

+Bligh's reputation as the archetypal bad commander remains though several historians' attempts to portray Bligh more sympathetically are those of Richard Hough (1972) and Caroline Alexander (2003).

+Bligh's logbooks documenting the mutiny were inscribed on the UNESCO Australian Memory of the World register on 26 February 2021.

+Portrayals

+Bligh has been the subject of numerous print and film portrayals.